lorimv/drone-project/README.md

 Member Names: Joseph Langevin (lang1107), Janani Kannan (kanna128), Gabe Molitor (molit104), Lorenzo Vega (vega0041)

--What is the project about (overview of the whole project, not just the hw4)?
+-What is the project about:
 The goal of this project is to create an environment for testing the functionality of a battery powered drone delivery system in a simulated environment.
 We wanted to extend the drone delivery system we made in class to be more realistic in its implementation by making the drones battery powered, and then collecting data from the simulation in the form of .csv files.
 By collecting data from the simulation and comparing results while changing the number of drones and battery charging stations, we can develop an optimal strategy for implementing drone infrastructure on the U of M Twin Cities campus.